eficode-academy/git-katas/ignore/README.md

 1. What does `git status` tell us?
 1. Change `file1.txt`
 1. What does `git status` tell us?
 Why was the file tracked even though the `txt` extension is in the ignore file?
-1. Make another textfile in the repository, what does `git status` look like now?
+1. Make another text file in the repository, what does `git status` look like now?
 Why is it not tracked?
 1. Stage the removal of `file1.txt` with the command `git rm --cached`
 1. What does `git status` say?